-4.18.9 Statistics
+4.19.9 Statistics

-Choose menu "System Tools - Statistics", you can view the network traffic of each PC on the LAN, including total traffic and the value of the last Packets Statistic interval in seconds.
+Choose menu "System Tools → Statistics", you can view the statistics of the Router, including total traffic and the value of the last Packets Statistic Interval in seconds.

-Figure 4-94 Statistics
+Figure 4-91 Statistics

 - Current Statistics Status Enable or Disable.
 The default value is disabled.
 To enable, click the Enable button.
-If disabled, the function of DoS protection in Security settings will be disabled. - Packets Statistics Interval (5-60) The default value is 10.
-Select a value between 5 and 60 seconds in the pull-down list.
-The Packets Statistic interval indicates the time section of the packets statistic.
+If disabled, the function of DoS protection in Security settings will disabled. - Packets Statistics Interval (5-60) The default value is 10.
+Select a value between 5 and 60 seconds in the drop-down list.
+The Packets Statistic interval indicates the time section of the packets statistic. - Sorted Rules Choose how displayed statistics are sorted.